-- FPS: The maximum framerate of the interactive render session. - Max Samples: The number of samples taken before rendering halts in interactive mode.
+- FPS: The maximum framerate of the interactive render session. - Max Samples: The number of samples taken before rendering halts in interactive mode. - Max Time in Seconds: The length of time the interactive render will run in seconds before pausing.

 • Tile Pattern